mihalispap/CIMMYTMetaSearch/README.md

 The module is designed to work in an automated manner without the need for human interaction.
 To do so, simply set a cron job on your server, executing **msmanager.sh** at the desired frequency.
+The suggested frequency being once a day, preferably at the end of each day.

 ### Configuration